Auckland68/Data-Analysis/README.md

 * Database project for completion of Code First Girls SQL course sponsored by GCHQ
 * Other data analysis projects completed for personal interest

+Note: Data Analysis is also included as an essential part of machine learning and deep learning models and as such is also included under the other repositories in this portfolio

 1) FTSE - Data Analysis with Pandas
 2) Covid19 - Data Analysis with Pandas
 3) Mental Health Analysis